saleor/saleor/docs/products.rst

     Featured products are displayed on the front page.

-Product classes
+Product types
 ---------------

-Think about classes as templates for your products.
-Multiple *products* can use the same product class.
+Think about types as templates for your products.
+Multiple *products* can use the same product type.

 - ``product_attributes``
     Attributes shared among all *product variants*.
 Example: publisher; all book variants are published by same company.